sdcst11/002-github/README.md

 ### EXTENSIONS
 Do you use Discord?
 Discord (and many similar social media apps) have their own markdown (sometimes called markup) languages that help you format your text.
 Visit [this page](https://support.discord.com/hc/en-us/articles/210298617-Markdown-Text-101-Chat-Formatting-Bold-Italic-Underline) for more information about Discord Markup

+Pick a social media or other messaging/emdia platform that you use (or maybe one that you don't use if you can't find one) and see if it supports Markup Language.
+Complete the Google Doc attached to your Google Classroom assignment.